sgclasher/agentblueprint/instructions.md

 **What was implemented:**
 - **Component Consolidation**: Removed duplicate `AddServiceForm` components and centralized logic into a single reusable component in `app/admin/components/`.
 - **Styling Consistency**: Replaced all inline styles on the main page (`app/page.js`) with a dedicated CSS Module (`app/Home.module.css`), ensuring consistency with the project's styling best practices.
-- **Improved Navigation**: Refactored navigation in `ServiceNowConnector` to use Next.js's `useRouter` for client-side transitions, eliminating unnecessary full-page reloads.
+- **Improved Navigation**: Refactored navigation in `AgenticWorkflowConnector` to use Next.js's `useRouter` for client-side transitions, eliminating unnecessary full-page reloads.
 - **Standardized Data Access**: Updated API routes (`/api/timeline/generate-from-profile`) to consistently use the `ProfileRepository`, centralizing data logic and improving maintainability.
 - **API Authentication Fixes**: Corrected server-side authentication for database queries in API routes, ensuring Row Level Security policies are properly enforced and resolving caching issues.
 - **Development Bug Fixes**: Addressed a React Strict Mode double-invocation issue in the `useTimeline` hook that caused duplicate AI generation calls.